Vilification and discrimination

 These domain names included melbourne-2006.com, melbourne2006.com, melbourne2006.info, melb2006.com and melb2006.info, which were identical or confusingly similar to at least one of the trade marks in which the complainant had rights.

 WIPO found that the respondent had no rights and no legitimate interest in the domain names.
-The respondent’s The first step in agreeing to make a legally binding agreement.
-An offer must be accepted before there can be a legally enforceable contract.
-For example, a person can offer to sell their car for $5000 and a buyer can accept the offer and pay that purchase price. to ‘rent’ the various domain names to the complainant for a fee of $50 000 per month was found to be sufficient Material presented to a court to prove or disprove a fact.
-It can include what witnesses say as well as documents and other objects. that the respondent registered and used the disputed domain names in bad faith.
+The respondent’s offer to ‘rent’ the various domain names to the complainant for a fee of $50 000 per month was found to be sufficient evidence that the respondent registered and used the disputed domain names in bad faith.
 WIPO ordered the domain names be transferred to the complainant.

 The domain name ‘staples.com.au’ was registered by an IT services company that paid the registration and renewal fees for that domain name without seeking reimbursement.